secfurry/rpsp/README.md

 ## Note

 You'll need to make sure you have the `flip-link` linker installed before compiling.
-To do this, use the command `cargo install cargo-expand` to install it.
+To do this, use the command `cargo install flip-link` to install it.

 ### Additional Cargo Configuration